-The chair will be based at Western Sydney University’s NICM Health Research Institute, located at on the Westmead campus with tenure for a period of three years.
+The chair will be based at Western Sydney University’s NICM Health Research Institute, located on the Westmead campus with tenure for a period of three years.

 The appointment of the chair is jointly funded by the Ministry of AYUSH and Western Sydney University and anticipated to commence early in 2022.

 2 September 2021